Understanding Arthritis and the Benefits of Physical Activity

 » Some group exercise classes

 Stay flexible.
-Another type of exercise is for flexibility.
-Similar to the activities mentioned above, flexibility exercises should be done at least once a week.
+Maintain your flexibility with stretching exercises.
+Similar to the activities mentioned above, you should do a stretch exercise routine once a week or more.
 Because many people with arthritis have joint stiffness, daily tasks such as bathing and fixing meals can be difficult.
 Performing daily flexibility exercises for all of your upper and lower joints will help you maintain your range of motion which can help prevent stiffness.
 The joints of your upper body include your neck, shoulders, elbows, wrists and fingers.
 The joints of your lower body include your lower back, hips, knees, ankles and toes.
 Be sure to find exercises that target them all.

 Visit Arthritis.org for more information about the definition of arthritis, how to detect the early signs of Arthritis, how to test and treatment options for different types of Arthritis.
 Most of all, if you think you have Arthritis, be sure to get tested and talk with your doctor.
 The more you understand Arthritis, with a few adjustments in your daily activities, the better your quality of life will be.